MES4210 – Topics in Arabic Studies I

 The course is based on reading, analysis, and discussion of select primary texts in Arabic and, where appropriate, relevant secondary literature.
 Training in methodology, essay writing, and oral presentation is an integral part of the course.

-In Spring 2018, the topic offered is “Finding, Reading and Interpreting Arabic Sources for Your Master’s Thesis”
+In Spring 2018, the topic offered was “Finding, Reading and Interpreting Arabic Sources"

 - You will learn to find, read, summarize, and interpret primary and secondary sources in Arabic, and to analyse them in the light of pertinent research literature.